 Blue themed decor inside Caraibes Bonheur’s bungalow.

-Furthermore, you can’t swap out your linen and towels after a few days.
+Since there’s no housekeeping, you’ll have to tidy up after yourself.
+You can’t swap out your linen and towels after a few days.

 Author: Danielle Desir